drio/manual-render/README.md

 This is a repo to learn the math behind rendering 2D/3D scenes.

+## 05: python and camera position plus perspective projection

+I moved to python (still controlling everything at pixel level).
+Just wanted to be able to prototype quicker.

+The projection from 3d to 2d is now more advance.
+First, we use a perspective projection which means is more realistic.
+Also, tell the camera what should it be looking at.

+Let's rewrite next that function using matrices!

 ##  04: Moving to 3d and refactoring to separate concerns in the rendering pipeline

 NOTE: no gif for this step since we haven't added anything extra really.